flutter/flutter/CONTRIBUTING.md

 Adding a test
 -------------

-To add a test, simply create a file whose name ends with `_test.dart` in the `packages/unit/test` directory.
+To add a test to the Flutter package, simply create a file whose name ends with `_test.dart` in the `packages/flutter/test` directory.
 The test should have a `main` function and use the `test` package.

 Contributing code
 -----------------